nginx/unit-docs/source/installation.rst

    .. tab:: packages.nginx.org

-      To install and run Unit from tarballs stored on our `website
+      To install and run Unit from the tarballs stored on our `website
       <https://packages.nginx.org/unit/docker/>`_:

       .. subs-code-block:: console